libyui/libyui/libyui-ncurses/doc/testing-ncurses.md

 ## Further Reading

-./nctable-and-nctree.md in the same directory
+- "libyui-ncurses: The Scary Widgets; NCTable and NCTree" [nctable-and-nctree.md](nctable-and-nctree.md) in the same directory